 - procedure & period

-and do a try run if possible.
-While planning your experiments (see Hypotheses & Experiments template), consider the level of reality of your planned experiments.
+...and do a try run if possible.
+While planning your experiments (see Hypotheses & Experiments template), consider the level of reality / evidence of your planned experiments.
 Some experiments e.g. interviews allow just a low level of reality - even if you include a prototype.
 It's always an experimental setting.
-The highest level of reality can you achieve when money comes in and you charge your customer.
+However, the highest level of reality can be achieved when you charge your customer and money comes in.
 Have a look at the examples for inspiration.

 Whenever you want to test the desirability of your offering, think about customer investments.